aws-samples/amazon-chime-sdk-meeting-summarizer/README.md

   </p>
 </p>

-##  ‼️ ‼️ DISCLAIMER: This solution is not approved for AWS employees to use internally.  ‼️ ‼️
+##  ‼️ ‼️ DISCLAIMER: This solution is not approved for AWS employees to use internally.
+Please reference internal AWS Generative AI Policy for questions. ‼️ ‼️

 ## High level Architecture